 The customer’s vision of the needed software may change over time as the business progresses.
 We welcome necessary changes in the software development phase.
 In order to be flexible, we prefer not to set a strictly fixed volume, deadline and budget at the beginning of a project.
 We can agree on these, if necessary, but this may hinder the flexibility of development.

 If you’re in a hurry, agile development is perfect for you.
 From the feasibility phase, delivery can be achieved in just a couple of weeks.
-The functionality of each delivered component of the software can be used independently and used to generate profit.
+Each delivered component of the software can be used independently and used to generate profit.
 On average, we deliver software 30-40% faster than companies using traditional development methods.

 If meeting up is not possible, the distance is not an obstacle.
 Skype and a web-based project management platform allow the customer to plan development cycles, keep regular track of the development, test results and provide feedback.